tjmckinley/MetaWards/doc/source/tutorial/part01/01_getting_started.rst

   infected, but not yet infectious.
 * **I**: The number of the population who are *infected*, meaning they have symptoms and are infectious
-* **R**: The number of the population who are removed from the outbreak, e.g. because they have recovered and are no longer susceptible to infection
+* **R**: The number of the population who are removed from being susceptible, either because they have been newly infected that day, or because they have recovered from the infection and are no longer susceptible to infection
-* **IW**: The number electoral wards that contain at least one infected individual.
+* **IW**: The number of electoral wards that contain at least one individual who was newly infected that day.

 For more information about these values, please
 `read <https://doi.org/10.1016/j.epidem.2009.11.002>`__